 Ski area: 326km

-The first ever all-round winter sports ski resort in the world, the prestigious village of St Moritz is one of the best ski resorts in Switzerland.
-The ski resort has a prime spot in the Engadine valley surrounded by dazzling lakes and forests.
+Some of the best skiing in Switzerland has to be in St Moritz.
+This prestigious village is the first ever all-round winter sports ski resort in the world.
+This ski resort has a prime spot in the Engadine valley surrounded by dazzling lakes and forests.
 Paired with all of the glitz and glam of the boutiques and restaurants this is a great ski destination.
 St Moritz attracts an exclusive clientele, with jet setters and celebrities regularly descending upon the resort.
-Whether you’re after a party at Hemingway’s Club or a glass of wine at La Scarpetta, St Moritz is a Swiss ski resort that won’t disappoint.
+Whether you’re after a party at Hemingway’s Club or a glass of wine at La Scarpetta, St Moritz is a ski resort that won’t disappoint.

 Ski area: 100km

-Saas-Fee is one of the most picturesque ski resorts in Switzerland, with the Alps towering around the quaint, postcard-perfect village.
-It houses some of the most charming hotels and restaurants in this corner of the world, and more than justifies its title as the ‘Pearl of the Alps’.
+Saas-Fee is one of the best places to ski in Switzerland.
+It has some of the most picturesque ski resorts in Switzerland, with the Alps towering around the quaint, postcard-perfect village.
+It houses some of the most charming accommodation and restaurants in this corner of the world, and more than justifies its title as the ‘Pearl of the Alps’.

-This is the perfect venue for a family ski holiday.
 The gentle slopes offer the ideal opportunity to develop your skiing abilities.
 The wide array of schools makes this a great place for children and adults alike to make their first foray on to the snow.
 Most of the slopes are over 2500m, and with the majority facing north.
-Saas-Fee is one of the most snow-sure locations in the Alps and high up on our list of the best Swiss ski resorts.
+Saas-Fee is one of the most snow-sure locations in the Alps.

 Ski area: 204km